 Haley was born and raised right here on Maui and has loved animals ever since she was a young.
-A country girl at heart, she grew up in Kaupakalua surrounded by family and farm animals.
 Haley spent 4 years on the island of Oahu attending college at the University of Hawaii at Manoa where she really enjoyed the hustle and bustle of city life.
 After graduating in 2015, she returned to Maui and found a job with us!
 She enjoys her position at Central Maui Animal Clinic and loves to interact with clients and their pets.
-You can occasionally find Haley at our South Maui location where she enjoys welcoming clients and their feathered or scaly friends!
 Haley has a special interest in exotic animals, particularly avians!
-She has a couple of pet cockatiels named “Pika” and “Chu” that she adores!
-When Haley’s not busy helping clients and their pets or taking care of her own, she enjoys eating sushi, traveling, and spending time with her husband.
+She has a couple of pet birds named Pika and Curry that she adores!
+Pika is an attention loving cockatiel and Curry is an energetic, free-spirited green cheek conure.
+When Haley’s not busy helping clients and their pets or taking care of her own, she enjoys sushi, traveling, and spending time with her husband.

 Keo is originally from Aiea, Hawaii, but moved to Maui in 2008 for high school.
 She fell in love with the country side of Maui and has official made this island her home.
 She has experience working with therapeutic farm animals and has worked in vast different environments of customer service.
 Keo has always been a huge animal lover, but her main fascination falls with the Avian category.
 She owns three birds of her own.
 Juniper, her Cinnamon Cockatiel, Sage, her Jenday Conure, and Nami, her Red Bellied Parrot.
 She’s also raised many baby birds in her spare time.
 She also has a goofy dog named Hina, which is a ridgeback mix that absolutely loves her bird siblings.
 When Keo isn’t at work, she enjoys baking, watching anime, and going out to Coffee shops with friends.